Types of schools

-- Homework consists primarily of reviewing class notes and memorizing the materials.
-In high school, I had many fewer projects and papers than in the U.S.
+- Homework consists primarily of reviewing class notes and memorizing the material word for word.
+There are fewer projects and papers than in the U.S.

 Academic Calendar Year

-- School year is divided into trimesters, which are followed by exams
+- The school year is divided into five periods of typically seven weeks that are each followed by two-week vacations.

 - Due to student confidentiality, no student information is shared with other families or students.
 This means that there is no printed or electronic version of a student directory, which makes communication very complicated and extremely frustrating.